 - Blood transfusions

-- Hormones or other medications (to stimulate the bone marrow to produce cells)
+- Hormones or other medicines (to stimulate the bone marrow to produce cells)

 - Stem cell transplant

-What are the complications of aplastic anemia in children?
+What are the complications of aplastic anemia in a child?

 With proper treatment, most children with aplastic anemia have no complications.